International Capital Budgeting Institute

 1. Replacement cost – Replacement cost shall include the entire acquisition and installation cost of the repair or replacement component.

 2. Inflation - Projected future component expenditures should include a factor for inflation / deflation.

 4. Percent funded – Percent funded calculations are not required.
-If percent funded calculations are made, they shall be made on the inflation adjusted method rather than the current cost or future cost method.
+If percent funded calculations are made, they shall be made on the inflation adjusted method rather than the current cost, future cost, or average cost method.

 5. Funding Calculation Method – Funding for future expenditures shall be calculated using the cash flow method, not the component method.
 The component method should only be used for regulatory disclosure purposes if required by statute, not for budgetary funding plan purposes.

 Service Level Principles – Section 4